Yasin1ar/passG/README.md

 * You can access and modify your saved passwords very easily
 * it's secure, because it's only a source script and you have access to it, so nothing is hide from your eyes
 * I tried to code it based on OOP principles and paradigm, so it's easy to read and manipulate, you can add your own features on it
-* You can modify the code very easily, like changing the number of password's digits, or chose which characters you want to include in your password
+* You can modify the code simply and smoothly, like changing the number of password's digits, or chose which characters you want to include in your password

 ### It's clear that it can be more optimize and structured, and have room for more options and features as it keep it's
-### simplicity which is the key characteristic for this program, so I would very appreciate if you optimize, find bugs, upgrade, add features to this program or  help and contribute in any form, thank you.
+simplicity which is the key characteristic for this program, so I would very appreciate if you optimize, find bugs, upgrade, add features to this program or  help and contribute in any form, thank you.